 One of the most visited areas of the NeedyMeds website is our clinics database.
 We list three different models of clinics on NeedyMeds.org:

 - Free clinics – provide services at no cost to the patient;

 - Low-cost clinics – usually have a low flat-fee for all patients or types of visit;

 - Sliding-scale clinics – the price is based on the patient’s ability to pay, usually based on their income/family size as it corresponds to the federal poverty level.

 - pharmacy services;

 - and more.

 Each clinic has its own hours, may only serve select towns or counties, and has their own set of eligibility requirements.
-In most cases these requirements deal with insurance status, income, and residence status.
-Some clinics require that the patient has no insurance whatsoever while others work with both the uninsured and underinsured.
+In most cases these requirements deal with insurance, income, and residence status.
+Some clinics require that the patient have no insurance whatsoever while others work with both the uninsured and underinsured.
 Many clinics accept patients on Medicare and Medicaid — but not all.
-Sliding-scale clinics in general have an income requirement based on the federal poverty level, making the clinic only available to those under a certain annual income.
+Sliding-scale clinics generally have an income requirement based on the federal poverty level, making the clinic only available to those under a certain annual income.
 There are also many clinics that have no income requirements.

-We list over 18,000 clinics on NeedyMeds, making it easy to find one near you.
-From the Free Clinics page, select Mental, Dental, Mental Health, or Substance Abuse clinic depending on your needs, and then select your state or type in your ZIP code to find a clinic in your area.
+We list over 19,000 clinics on NeedyMeds, making it easy to find one near you.
+From the Free Clinics page, select Medical, Dental, Mental Health, or Substance Abuse clinic depending on your needs, and then select your state or enter your ZIP code to find a clinic in your area.
 A list of local clinics will appear with contact information, as well as eligibility requirements, services, and hours.
 You can print out a selection of clinics or the entire page of clinics from your search.
 We encourage users to check the clinic’s website for any additional information.
-You can also get the information by calling our toll-free helpline at 1-800-503-6897, available 9am to 5pm Monday through Friday.
+You can also get information from the toll-free NeedyMeds helpline at 1-800-503-6897, available 9am to 5pm Eastern Time Monday through Friday.